Inc-G/music_beat_tracking/README.md

 ## On this project

-This is a project where I try to have a beat tracking algorithm for music.
+In this project I created a beat tracking algorithm for music.

 Parts of it are heavily inspired by the 2007 paper "Beat Tracking by Dynamic Programming" by Daniel P.W.
 Ellis, in "Journal of New Music Research"; and by the 2011 paper "Enhanced beat tracking with context-aware neural networks" by S Böck, M Schedl, in Proc.
 Int.
 Conf.
 Digital Audio Effects.